latreilwimberly-sudo/Webpage/Readme.md

 Welcome to my GitHub portfolio!
 Here you’ll find some of my projects, coursework, and my personal webpage.

+### 👨‍💻 About Me

+I’m a Computer Technology major with a concentration in Internet Technology.
+I enjoy building creative solutions using web development and coding logic.

+Feel free to explore and connect with me!

 ---

 ## 🔗 Links